 prema gada-gada svara sajala nayana

 Folding his hands, Hari Dāsa spoke.
-Feeling prema, his voice was choked up and his eyes were filled with tears.
+With feelings of prema, his voice choked up and his eyes were brimming with tears.

 kṛṣṇa-nāma cintāmaṇi anādi cinmaya

 yei kṛṣṇa sei nāma eka-tattva haya

 “Kṛṣṇa-nāma is like a cintāmaṇi (touchstone), it is beginningless and fully spiritual.
 Kṛṣṇa Himself and His Holy Name are one tattva.(2)